-HPLIP (Hewlett-Packard Linux Imaging & Printing) is an HP-developed solution for printing, scanning, and faxing with HP inkjet and laser based printers in Linux.
-The HPLIP project provides printing support for 2,227 printer models, including Deskjet, Officejet, Photosmart, PSC (Print Scan Copy), Business Inkjet, LaserJet, Edgeline MFP, and LaserJet MFP.
+HPLIP (HP Linux Imaging & Printing) is an HP-developed solution for printing, scanning, and faxing with HP inkjet and laser based printers in Linux.
+The HPLIP project provides print, scan and fax support for 2623 printer models, including Deskjet, Officejet, Photosmart, PSC (Print Scan Copy), Business Inkjet, LaserJet, Edgeline MFP, and LaserJet MFP.
 (Note: Not all models are currently supported.
-See Supported Printers for more information.)
+See Supported Devices for more information.)

 HPLIP is free, open source software distributed under the MIT, BSD, and GPL license.
 See the Licensing Information page for more information.